Introduction to Machine Learning: Independent component analysis

+The parameter $\ga_t$ should be decreasing with $t$, typically so that $\sum_t \ga_t = +\infty$ and $\sum_t\ga_t^2 < \infty$ (e.g., $\ga_t \propto 1/t$).
+One way to sample from $Y_k$ is to use a rejection scheme, iterating the procedure which samples $y$ according to the prior and accepts the result with probability $M\exp(- |x_k - Ay|^2/2\sig^2)$ until acceptance.
+Here $M$ must be chosen so that $M \max_y \exp(- |x_k - Ay|^2/2\sig^2) \leq 1$ (e.g., $M=1$).
 This method will work for small $p$, but for large $p$, the probability of acceptance may be very small.
-In such cases, $Y_k$ can be sampled changing one component at a time using a Metropolis-Hastings scheme.
+In such cases, $Y_k$ can be sampled changing one component at a time using a Metropolis-Hastings scheme (\cref{sec:met.hast}).
 If component $j$ is updated, this scheme samples a new value of $y$ (call it $y'$) by changing only $\pe y j$ according to the prior distribution $\psi$ and accept the change with probability